herry13/nuri/README.md

 SFp Language
 ------------
 - primitive types: Boolean, String, Number
-- non-primitive type (user-defined Class)
+- non-primitive type: any user-defined Class
 - abstract data-structure: Array (1-dimension)

+**Class**
+- could have one or more attributes with a primitive/non-primitive type
+- could have one or more procedures

 **Procedure**
 - support cost-value